1954 Pacific typhoon season: Typhoon Marie

 Typhoon Marie had a minimum pressure of 956 mb and a maximum windspeeds of 85 mph.
+On September 26, Typhoon Marie hit Japan.
+After passing Kyushu and Chugoku, Marie proceeded through the Sea of Japan northeast at a tremendous speed and hit Hokkaido before turning extratropical.
+The storm eventually dissipated on September 28.

-Marie crossed the southern islands of Kyūshū and Shikoku before turning northeast and striking Hokkaidō island.
-Marie caused the ship Toya Maru to sink in the Tsugaru Strait.
-1,361 people were killed and 400 were left missing.
+Due to Marie, some Seikan ferries such as Tōya Maru that departed from Hakodate Port, suffered a gale and high waves.
+Tōya Maru sank, 1,361 people were killed and 400 were left missing.
 Due to this disaster, the typhoon is known in Japan as the Toya Maru Typhoon.

+Also, a large fire broke out in Iwanai, Hokkaido, partly due to the effects of Marie.
+This fire was called Fire of Iwanai (岩内大火) in Japan.